MemoryMmy/Hibuffer/README.md

 ## Undergoing Work:
 ### [Interactive and Online Buffer and Overlay Analytics（support polygon objects）](https://github.com/MemoryMmy/HiBO) ([Online Demo](http://www.higis.org.cn:8080/hibo/))

-### The computer code of HiBuffer will be open source in the future.

 ## Contact:

 Mengyu Ma@ National University of Defense Technology